shacharyaron/grade-notifier-bot/README.md

 # Use case
 1. Run the bot
-2. Follow the link to start chatting with the bot
+2. Follow the link to start chatting with the bot on Telegram
 <img width=750px src="https://github.com/shacharyaron/grade-notifier-bot/blob/master/screenshots/screenshot1.jpg">

 3. After clicking on the "START", the bot will greet you